 Yes.

-It's very hard to say, of course, since we don't know if there will be tariffs or not.
+It's very hard to say, of course, since we don't know if there will be tariffs.
 But I would imagine like this, if there would be tariffs, let's say 10%, I am sure that the ROI that we show a customer will still be appealing enough for them to actually make an investment.
 They will still make good money.
 If it's 25%, well, it's hard to say.
 Above all, I think it's more about the uncertainty than tariffs could create.
-If there are tariffs on food stuff, it might actually mean that the retailers would have to discount food to make sure that they still get these sales volumes that they need.
+If there are tariffs on foodstuff, it might actually mean that the retailers would have to discount food to make sure that they still get these cells volumes that they need.
 And of course, that could affect their ability to invest.
 We are producing in Vietnam, Thailand, Germany.
 We have competitors actually doing the manufacturing in some of these markets, but also depending on Mexican market.
-So depending on what tariff, or if there will be tariff on the Mexican market, that could of course have a huge impact also, which might or might not be to our benefit from a competitive point of view.
+So depending on what tariff or if there will be tariff on the Mexican market, that could of course have a huge impact also, which might or might not be to our benefit from a competitive point of view.

 We can put it like this.
 We intend to position it as a premium product.
-We are unlocking the ability to actually get the operational benefit, but also to get the benefits associated with actually selling merchandise space in the store, which is a very big spend and very big wallet at the retailers.
+We are unlocking the ability to actually get the operational benefit, but also to get the benefits associated with actually selling merchandise space in the store, which is a very big spend and very big wallet at the retailer's level.

 And another follow-up question on the US.
 Are you considering open some production facilities in the US due to Trump's decisions?